Get exclusive member benefits & effect social change. Join Today

 If atherosclerosis runs in your family, you may be at risk for hardening of the arteries.
 This condition as well as other heart-related problems may be inherited.

-Regular exercise is good for the heart — it keeps the heart muscle strong and encourages oxygen and blood flow throughout the body.
+Regular exercise is good for your heart.
+It keeps your heart muscle strong and encourages oxygen and blood flow throughout your body.
 Living a sedentary lifestyle increases your risk for a host of medical conditions, including heart disease.

-Eating foods high in fats and cholesterol raises your risk for atherosclerosis.
+Eating foods high in fat and cholesterol raises your risk for atherosclerosis.

 High blood pressure can damage your blood vessels by making them weak in some areas.
-Cholesterol and other substances in your blood may reduce arterial flexibility over time.
+Cholesterol and other substances in your blood may reduce the flexibility of your arteries over time.

 Smoking tobacco products can damage your blood vessels and heart.

 People with diabetes have a much higher incidence of coronary artery disease.